anon-blue/anon.blue/README.txt

 ipoijnmlb oidcj nfglibndf；linoinzhjzhangyoufgeng sjncdAOUbnoiusdenb cousdb cviso rry, isn't it a cup of c tea.?
 Bi But I m happy to do not understand all of this , it all that shit with metaphorical and d so on.
 That's great.
 Thank U man for tho this.
-I uwvbfuVIEUOB hruovbiUSPVIBesv uV VPcan't copy paste here oker &é"'(- è_ç)ààçàçazertyuiopqsdfghjklmwxcvbnHYVIREAGYVAIR HAVO9RHIJHA8GOABSYG AOJpubih9Bu b9ubdysgbojstugoahnbgbhe8r09ha795kjth823yhaiuefg8643ht90bafpbgkaj epv aoir hbaof d bihaoejg yiafij ihad fuhoa'l;,/.iGEP9IBKASFVPIGAEJRIAUSGFH AIRBGO iy oKVOINDIF
+I was desperate at the end. esv uV VPcan't copy paste here oker &é"'(- è_ç)ààçàçazertyuiopqsdfghjklmwxcvbnHYVIREAGYVAIR HAVO9RHIJHA8GOABSYG AOJpubih9Bu b9ubdysgbojstugoahnbgbhe8r09ha795kjth823yhaiuefg8643ht90bafpbgkaj epv aoir hbaof d bihaoejg yiafij ihad fuhoa'l;,/.iGEP9IBKASFVPIGAEJRIAUSGFH AIRBGO iy oKVOINDIF